Essential Oils for Coughs: How Well Do They Work?

 Centuries ago, indigenous Australians inhaled the scent of leaves from the melaleuca alternifolia plant to treat colds and coughs.
 That plant is known today as tea tree, and tea tree oil has been proven to have strong antimicrobial properties that fight the bacteria responsible for many respiratory problems.
 It also is great at clearing congestion.

 Lavender essential oil is such a powerful weapon against coughs that medical experts say it can even stop bronchial asthma attacks, clearing airways and reducing the inflammation that causes these serious coughing spells.

 It All Starts With a Good Aromatherapist

 There are many more essential oils useful for the treatment of coughs.
 They include bergamot oil, which contains camphene that relieves the building up of fluid in the respiratory tract; clove oil, whose strong scent clears nasal passages and works as an expectorant; and geranium oil, often used as a natural remedy for coughs.

-Any or all of these essential oils may work to ease or stop your cough, but consulting an aromatherapist is your best bet for finding the perfect oils for your cough and its cause.
+Any or all of these essential oils may work to ease or stop your cough – with no side effects whasover.
+But consulting an aromatherapist is the best way to find the perfect oils for your cough and its cause.

 One warning, though: the Covid era has taught us that even though essential oils seem to be able to work wonders, they’re ineffective against the coronavirus.
 Apparently, even “miracle treatments” have their limits.